How to Migrate Your Magento Site to Google Cloud with Minimal Downtime

 Install LAMP or LEMP on the new server before migration

-Your goal is to make sure the new Google server has all the same servers and software packages as your current one.
-We’ve listed some helpful posts that you can use to install Apache, Nginx, MySQL, MariaDB, or PHP.
+The goal is making sure the new Google server matches all server configurations and software packages from the current one.
+Helpful posts are listed below for installing Apache, Nginx, MySQL, MariaDB, or PHP.

 Some other posts that you may want to use when installing LAMP or LEMP on Ubuntu Linux.